ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 I will do my best to integrates PR as fast as possible.

-### Where are the messages
+### Where are the error messages located?
 If you look under `src/ForEvolve.AspNetCore.Localization/Resources/`, you will find `DataAnnotationSharedResource.resx` and `DataAnnotationSharedResource.{lang}.resx` files.
 You can copy any one of those and translate the values.

-If you want to create a culture-specific translation, example: `en-UK`, please make sure that there is an `en` translation (neutral culture) first which will be the default for that language.
+If you want to create a culture-specific translation, example: `fr-CA`, please make sure that there is an `fr` translation (neutral culture) first which will be the default for that language.

 **Example:**

-- First we need a `DataAnnotationSharedResource.en.resx` file (already there).
+- First we need a `DataAnnotationSharedResource.fr.resx` file (already there).
-- Then we could add `DataAnnotationSharedResource.en-UK.resx`, `DataAnnotationSharedResource.en-CA.resx`, etc.
+- Then we could add `DataAnnotationSharedResource.fr-CA.resx`, `DataAnnotationSharedResource.fr-FR.resx`, etc.

 ## Error messages
 I modified default error messages a little to make them more linear.
 Sometimes it was written `The field {0} ...` and sometimes it was `The {0} field ...`.
 I decided to normalize messages to `The {0} field ...`.